nyc-squirrels-2016/wanna_watch/README.md

 Liam 10 - 4 Sunday
 Steven 10 -4 Sunday

-Break at 12:15 to assess progress.
+Break at 12:15 to assess progress each day.

 <a name="team"></a>